Not Set

 History

-The wreck was eventually located by Colin Hopkins and three others in May 1969 when they were diving a snag reported by a friend who was a fisherman.
-She was found largely intact with her 4 in. gun on the stern and two machine guns on the bridge.
-In May 1970 her bell was recovered, carrying the name ‘War Buffalo’, confirming that this was the last resting place of the S.S.
-Persier.
-In June the wreck was bought for £300 and since then the guns, propeller and much of the non-ferrous metal has been salvaged.
-Part of the cargo of 2200 tons of soap was recovered by divers, see 10A04 Soap Box SHIPS Link.
+The wreck was eventually located by Colin Hopkins and three others in May 1969 when they were diving on a snag reported by a friend who was a local fisherman.
+She was found intact but broken with her 4 in. gun on the stern and two machine guns on the bridge.
+In May 1970, her bell was recovered, carrying the name War Buffalo, confirming that this was the last resting place of the Persier.
+The wreck was bought for £300, and the guns, propeller, and much of the non-ferrous metal were salvaged.

 Position GPS: 50° 17.095 N, 003° 58.120 W